Conformally equivariant quantization for spinning particles: Explicit formul for the -equivariant quantization and superization

+Next result shows that these maps extend the maps $\fS^\d$ and $\cQlm$ to arbitrary pseudo-Riemannian spin manifolds.

-These maps coincide with, respectively, the conformally equivariant superization and quantization if $(M,\mg)$ is conformally flat. \end{prop} \begin{proof} Let $(M,\mg)$ be a conformally flat manifold and $x$ a point in $M$.
+\begin{prop} The maps $\fS^\d_\nabla$ and $\cQ^{\l,\m}_\nabla$ coincide with, respectively, the conformally equivariant superization and quantization if $(M,\mg)$ is conformally flat. \end{prop}

+\begin{proof} Let $(M,\mg)$ be a conformally flat manifold and $x$ a point in $M$.
 We prove that $\fS^\d_\nabla(P)$ and $\fS^\d(P)$ are equal at $x$.
-By conformal flatness of $\mg$, there exists a neighborhood of $x$ and conformal coordinates such that $\mg_{ij}=F\eta_{ij}$ for $F$ a positive function and $\eta$ the flat metric.
+As the metric $\mg$ is conformally flat, there exists conformal coordinates in a neighborhood of $x$, such that $\mg_{ij}=F\eta_{ij}$ for $F$ a positive function and $\eta$ the flat metric.
 Moreover, up to a conformal change of coordinates we can assume that all the first derivatives of $F$ at $x$ vanish.
 This is a classical result, which can be derived from the infinitesimal action of inversions $L_{\bar{X}_i}\eta=-4x_i\eta$.
 Using such a coordinate system, we can write down both $\fS^\d_\nabla(P)$ and $\fS^\d(P)$ at $x$.
-They coincide since the covariant formula \eqref{cSCovariant} involves only first order derivations.
-The same argument applies for the quantization maps. \end{proof} \begin{thm} Let $(M,\mg)$ be a pseudo-Riemannian spin manifold, $P\in\sT_1^\d$ and $\l,\m\in\bbR$ such that $\m-\l=\d$.
-The following map
+They coincide since the covariant Formula \eqref{cSCovariant} involves only first order derivations.
+The same argument applies for the quantization Formula \eqref{cQCovariant}. \end{proof}

+The conformally equivariant quantization of cotangent bundles was extended to every pseudo-Riemannian manifold in a conformally invariant fashion \cite{DOv01,MRa09,Sil09}.
+The situation here is more involved, only the composition $\cQlm\circ\fS^\d$ admits a conformally invariant formula.